Osguima3/AI4Devs-finalproject/finalproject-OGM/prompts.md

 **Prompt 2:**

 Create the main entrypoint for the backend by adapting the EffectTS-based controller in #file:ApiController.ts to the app structure expected by Deno.

+**Prompt 3:**

+Document the OpenApi specification for the endpoints defined in #file:ApiController.ts.
+Store the documentation in the folder defined in #file:architecture.md.

 ---